volkaert/simple-event-broker2/README.md

 a private class of a library.

 - The number of listener threads on the message consumer side is set to 1 by default.
-With such setting, if a message listener take some time to process the message, all the next messages are waiting, even if those messages are on different topics (and thus are not related, so they could be delivered concurrently; the delivery order must be guaranteed for a given topic but not among all the topics).
+With such setting, if a message listener takes some time to process a message, all the next messages are waiting, even if those messages are on different topics (and thus are not related, so they could be delivered concurrently; the delivery order must be guaranteed for a given topic but not among all the topics).
 We have powerful multi-core computers, but with this default setting all the messages are processed sequentially which is not efficient.
 In this project, I set the number of listener threads